klavinslab/aqualib/doc/cloning_the_Aquarium_way.md

 To log out of Aquarium, go to the "Account" tab and click "Sign out".

-Note: If you are running Aquarium on a device used by anyone other than yourself, be sure that you are not logged in as another user, and it is suggested that you log out after each use.
+Note: If you are running Aquarium on a device used by anyone other than yourself, be sure that you are not logged in as another user, and log out after each use.

 #### Searching for a Sample or Item

-Aquarium has a "Search" feature that allows you to look up a particular item or sample (to understand the difference between an item and a sample, the "Samples and Items" section below).
+Aquarium has a "Search" feature that allows you to look up a particular item or sample (to understand the difference between an item and a sample, see the "Samples and Items" section below).

 To search, click the magnifing glass logo in the upper right corner.